-AIR TRAVEL DEMAND GROWTH DRIVES NEED FOR NEW AIRPLANE DELIVERIES

-Air travel growth can be accommodated in two primary ways: increasing passenger load factors (capacity utilization) and increasing overall capacity.
-Airlines have been remarkably effective at increasing load factors over time.
-The average load factor of 65 percent in the early 1990s has steadily increased to levels at or exceeding 80 percent today, and this represents average systemwide load factors that include seasonal fluctuations, timeof-day and day-of-week variations, and differences in regional travel demand characteristics.
+AIR TRAVEL DEMAND GROWTH DRIVES NEED FOR NEW AIRPLANE DELIVERIES percent today, and this represents average systemwide load factors that include seasonal fluctuations, time-of-day and day-of-week variations, and differences in regional travel demand characteristics.
 Many factors have enabled this trend, including improved scheduling and yield management systems as well as information technologies that make travel simpler and more transparent for passengers.
 While there is opportunity to further improve load factors, achieving and consistently sustaining ever-increasing levels will be challenging.